ba-perez/mountain-pine-health/soil/README.md

 ## Key outputs

+- Fixed effect estimates for how mountain pine condition other predictors affect SOC stocks
 - Variance partitioning of SOC drivers
 - Simulations of SOC dynamics following mountain pine die-off by elevation
 - Timing until SOC pools transition from sink to source as well as to the new, unstocked stable state